-As per the complaint, “AT&T prominently advertises particular plans with a flat monthly rate especially for its postpaid wireless service plans.”
-But after the service signs up, the telecom giant “silently increases the actual price” by mentioning the “bogus so-called ‘Administrative Fee,'” as per the lawsuit in US District Court for the Nothern District of California.
+As per the complaint, “AT&T prominently advertises particular plans with a flat monthly rate, especially for its postpaid wireless service plans.”
+But after the service signs up, the telecom giant “silently increases the actual price” by mentioning the “bogus so-called ‘Administrative Fee,'” as per the lawsuit in the US District Court for the Nothern District of California.

 AT&T Tried Their Best

 AT&T tried to control damage with an explanation “deep within” its website, but that’s not an adequate declaration.
 The website further mentions “serves to further AT&T’s deception and scheme to divert the extra charge in the name of providing wireless telephone services (cell phone site rentals and interconnect charges),” as per the complainant.

 If AT&T were believed to be true about the fee, “it would hardly reinforce the undisclosed fee to be associated in the advertised monthly rentals for the service.”
 Consequently, those are the basic costs incurred for providing the wireless service.
 Thus a reasonable consumer would assume those costs are already a part of the advertised price for the service.

 However, AT&T’s site acknowledges that the controversial fee is neither a tax nor a requirement by the government.
 But the complaint says that AT&T bills categorize the fee in the “Surcharge & Fees” section.
 This implies that the administrative fee is similar to a tax levied by the government-related charge, which it is not.